Flagship Product XEYAR Patent Pending · US & CA Sister company of XEYAR Ltd.

 Drops in on existing 100 A service.
 Skip the major utility upgrade and the 6–18 month construction queue.

-CMS @ 50% per active port
+CMS at 50% per active port

-eMÖTEN guarantees 2× the industry standard equal-share rate — NEC 625.42(A) compliant for code purposes.
+eMÖTEN guarantees 2× the industry-standard equal-share rate , NEC 625.42(A) compliant for code purposes.

 Up to 720 kW total

-Free shipping to jobsite
+Free shipping

-Freight is included with every MÖTEN charger — delivered to your jobsite worldwide.
+Freight is included with every MÖTEN charger, delivered to your jobsite worldwide.
 No other major manufacturer ships freight-included.

 Two Buffered Cluster Lines